ASIA'S FUTURE CITIES: Laos capital on the road to modern public transport system?

 But in rapid fashion, its mantle on the streets of Vientiane is being challenged – by the car.

-The government knows it and, with the support of technical assistance partner Asia Development Bank (ADB), is expected to soon endorse a multi-billion dollar sustainable public transport system.
+The government knows it and, with the support of its technical assistance partner, the Asian Development Bank (ADB), it is expected to soon endorse a multi-billion dollar sustainable public transport system.
 It will see the construction of a bus rapid transit (BRT), improved car parking around the city, better traffic management and a centralised transport agency.

 Construction is currently underway at the new main bus station in the city.